-- 2. Type the address of the Web Configuration Utility in the Address bar of your browser, replacing "ip-address-of-appliance" with the IP address of the Data Collector or Message Collector. - 3.
+- 2. Type the address of the Web Configuration Utility in the Address bar of your browser, replacing <IP_address_of_collector> with the IP address of the Data Collector or Message Collector. - 3.
 When prompted to enter your user name and password, log in as the "em7admin" user with either the default password of em7admin or the password you configured.